 Mill systems are used to grind bulgur to the desired fineness.
 Motor speeds, pressure, and vibration levels are controlled by PLC and SCADA systems to ensure optimal performance.

-The ground bulgur is passed through sieving systems to separate it into different sizes.
-The granule size is analyzed via sensors, and the classification process is carried out.
-The SCADA system optimizes the fill rate and production speed of each sieve group.
+Ground bulgur is passed through sieving systems to separate it into various size fractions.
+Granule size is analyzed by sensors, and classification is performed accordingly.
+The SCADA system optimizes the fill levels and production speed of each sieve group.

 Automatic filling and packaging machines determine the weight of the products using precise weighing systems and perform the packaging.
 The SCADA system records production speed, filling levels, and packaging data, monitoring the overall performance of the production line.